ajv-validator/ajv/README.md

 Instead of the schema you can use the key that was previously passed to `addSchema`, the schema id if it was present in the schema or any previously resolved reference.

-Validation errors will be available in the `errors` property of ajv instance.
+Validation errors will be available in the `errors` property of ajv instance (`null` if there were no errors).

 ##### .addSchema(Array&lt;Object&gt;|Object schema [, String key]) -&gt; Function|Array&lt;Function&gt;